-When the Adventure arrived first at Queen Charlotte's Sound, in 1773 [†], Mr. Bayly fixed upon this place for making his observations; and he, and the people with him, at their leifure hours, planted feveral fpots with English garden feeds.
-Not the leaft vestige of these now remained.
-It is probable that they had been all rooted out to make room for buildings, when the village was reinhabited: for, at all the other gardens then planted by Captain Furneaux, although now wholly over-run with the weeds of the country, we found cabbages, onions, leeks, purflain, radifhes, mustard, &c. and a few potatoes.
+When the Adventure arrived first at Queen Charlotte's Sound, in 1773+, Mr. Bayly, fixed upon this place for making his observations; and he, and the people with him, at their leifure hours, planted feveral spots with English garden feeds.
+Not the least veftige of these now remained.
+It is probable that they had been all rooted out to make room for buildings, when the village was reinhabited; for, at all the other gardens then planted by Captain Furneaux, although now wholly over-run with the weeds of the country, we found cabbages, onions, leeks, purflain, radifhes, muftard, &c. and a few potatoes.
 These potatoes, which were first brought from the Cape of Good Hope, had been greatly improved by change of foil; and, with proper cultivation, would be fuperior to those produced in most other countries.
-Though the New Zealanders are fond of this root, it was evident that they had not taken the trouble to plant a fingle one (much lefs any other of the articles which we had introduced); and if it were not for the difficulty of clearing ground where potatoes had been once planted, there would not have been any now remaining.
+Though the New Zealanders are fond of this root, it was evident that they had not taken the trouble to plant a fingle one when the structure of the articles which we had introduced); and if it were not for the difficulty r777. of clearing ground where potatoes had been once February. planted, there would not have been any now remaining.